“I Couldn’t Have ADHD…Could I?”

 The idea that young adults, particularly women, have ADHD routinely evokes skepticism.
 As a fairly driven adult female who had found the strength to sit through biology lectures and avoid major academic or social failures, I, too, was initially perplexed by my diagnosis.
 My peers were also confused, and certain that my psychiatrist was misguided.

 “Of course you don’t have ADHD.
 You’re smart,” a friend told me, definitively, before switching to the far more compelling topic: medication.
 “So, are you going to take Adderall and become super skinny?”
 “Are you going to sell it?”
-“Are you going to snort it?”
+“Are you going to inhale it?”

 The answer to all of those questions was no. I would be taking Concerta, a relative of Ritalin.
 Dr. Ellen Littman, author of Understanding Girls with ADHD, has studied high-IQ adults and adolescents with the disorder for more than 25 years.
 She attributes the under-diagnosis of girls and — estimated to be around 4 million who are not diagnosed, or half to three-quarters of all women with ADHD — and the misunderstandings that have ensued about the disorder as it manifests in females, to the early clinical studies of ADHD in the 1970s.